 In Jin's Arcade Mode in Continuum Shift.
 When he's resisting Yukianesa's influence on him, he says "Urusai!" three times in a row.
 Does this remind you of a certain Fiery RedheadedGirl who is also an aloof Tsundere and wields a Katana?

-Amane Nishiki's use of a scarf as a whip and drill seem somewhat based on Rose or Iku Nagae.
+Amane's use of a scarf as a whip (drill = Soul Spiral!) may have been inspired by Rose or Iku Nagae.

 Take Raoh and add in Kenpachi's code of honor, use of a Power Limiter, and an obsession with fighting the spiky hairedBFS wielding protagonist(Doubly so since Ragna has an Ichigo pallete now).
 That's Azrael in a nutshell.